mitranim/js/doc/obs_dom_readme.md

 ## Usage

-`MixReac` is a "mixin" that adds reactivity to the class:
+`MixReacElem` is a "mixin" that adds reactivity to the class:

 ```js
 import * as o from '{{featUrl obs}}'